weeco/documentation/content/docs/documentation/setupGuide.md

 # Quick Start - 60 Seconds

 The following oneliner should get you up and running on your linux laptop in seconds.
-It is design to let you experiment with `redpanda` locally to get a feel for the system.
+It is designed to let you experiment with `redpanda` locally to get a feel for the system.
 If you are planning on benchmarking locally, make sure to check out our **Single Node Production Setup** section below